-mask

 • Automated Red Team Campaigns: This mimics the way an attacker would progress within the targeted environment after successfully breaching its attack surface to gain control over as many resources as possible.

-What are Internal Automated Penetration Tests?
+What are Internal Automated Pen Tests?

-Internal automated penetration tests, also known as breach and attack simulations (BAS), consist of running a comprehensive set of attack scenarios, such as those listed on MITRE ATT&CK, to test the resilience of a business’s network infrastructure.
+Internal automated pen tests, also known as breach and attack simulations (BAS), consist of running a comprehensive set of attack scenarios, such as those listed on MITRE ATT&CK, to test the resilience of a business’s network infrastructure.
 These simulations utilize the tactics, techniques, and processes (TTPs) used by cyber-attackers to assess the environment’s ability to detect, preempt, or respond to these simulated attacks.
-BAS is a valuable tool for automating and streamlining internal penetration tests.
+BAS is a valuable tool for automating and streamlining internal pen tests.

-Internal automated penetration tests, also known as internal red teaming, are an essential part of a comprehensive strategy.
-These tests, also referred to as internal tests, go beyond the typical external penetration tests and aim to replicate the actions of an insider threat or a compromised user within your organization.
+Internal automated pen tests, also known as internal red teaming, are an essential part of a comprehensive strategy.
+These tests, also referred to as internal tests, go beyond the typical external pen tests and aim to replicate the actions of an insider threat or a compromised user within your organization.
 By automating these tests, you can ensure a continuous validation of your security controls and detect any potential unauthorized access attempts.

-One key aspect of internal automated penetration tests is Attack Surface Management.
+One key aspect of internal automated pen tests is Attack Surface Management.
 This phase mimics an attacker’s reconnaissance phase, where they search for unmonitored and unsecured assets that could serve as entry points into your environment.

 The results of these simulated internal and external attacks are then compared to the performance of detection and response tools to evaluate their efficacy.